 Highlight the positions where you had the greatest impact.
 In most cases, your current position will deserve the most space.
 To stay within the preferred one-page format, try to limit your current or most recent position to four bulleted accomplishments.
 If you have recently changed jobs, devote more bullet points to demonstrating what you achieved in a prior position.
 Ideally, you will not have to reach back more than a year in your employment history to do this.

-6. Don’t list each promotion as if it represents a new position at a new employer.
+6. Don’t list each promotion as though it represents a new position at a new employer.

-If one position has allowed you significant leadership opportunities and impact or you have been in your current role for several years, you may need more than four bullet points.
-Still, avoid listing promotions as if they are new positions, which actually detracts from the attention that the promotion gets.
-Instead, list the company name and total dates of employment at the top, followed by a list of each role with its bullets beneath that.
+If one position has allowed you significant leadership opportunities and impact or you have been in your current role for several years, you might need more than four bullet points.
+Still, avoid listing promotions as though they were new positions; this actually detracts from the attention the promotion should get.
+Instead, present the company name and total dates of employment, then beneath that, list each role with its respective bullet points.

 7. Emphasize leadership at every opportunity.